Libyans find old treasures at Tripoli book sale

 "This is not about making money or doing business.
 We want encourage reading, open people's minds through books," Nizar Abudayna, one of organisers, said.

-Some visitors beamed as they bought many books for less than 20 Libyan dinars.
+Some visitors beamed as they bought many books for less than 20 Libyan dinars ($15).
 "There is a saying 'When you buy books, you buy happiness," Suleiman Mansour, another organiser of the sale, said.
 "Right now, my happiness is indescribable as I look at all the people buying books."

 Among the books on sale, there were some publications by authors affiliated with the former regime, which irritated some visitors.
 "Some people may be annoyed but every book should be given a chance to be put on display," organiser Abudayna said.